dadadel/pyment/doc/pyment.rst

         This is a reST style.

         :param param1: this is a first param
+        :type param1: str
         :param param2: this is a second param
+        :type param2: int
         :returns: this is a description of what is returned
+        :rtype: bool
         :raises keyError: raises an exception
         """

-- "groups" style (the kind used by Google):
+- "google" style:

 .. code-block:: python

         """
-        This is a groups style docs.
+        This is a Google style docs.

-        Parameters:
+        Args:
-            param1 - this is the first param param2 - this is a second param
+          param1(str): this is the first param
+          param2(int, optional): this is a second param

         Returns:
-            This is a description of what is returned
+            bool: This is a description of what is returned

         Raises:
-            KeyError - raises an exception
+            KeyError: raises an exception
         """

 - "numpydoc" style: